 This doesn’t mean that it shouldn’t be cleaned up frequently.
 Fleece makes this incredibly easy to do.

-2 Options For Keeping Your Fleece Clean Inside Your Chinchillas Cage
+Keeping The Fleece Clean Inside The Cage

-I simply allow my chinchilla out for playtime in a room where I know she is safe and can’t chew wires and shop vac her cage out for her.
+I simply allow my chinchilla out for playtime in a room where I know she is safe and can’t chew wires.
+The I shop vac her cage out for her.